compulim/react-chain-of-responsibility/README.md

 - Timestamp grouping look at _successors_
   - If a latter message render the timestamp, it should not render it

-### Why the middleware would return component vs. element?
+### Why the middleware return component instead of element?

 We decided to return component, despite its complexity.